matteorinalduzzi/TTM/README.md

 * **ARMA (Autoregressive Integrated Moving Average):** these models an Autoregressive component (AR) with a Moving Average one (MA).
 By combining these two techniques, the ARMA model can capture both short-term and long-term dependencies in stationary time series data, making it suitable for various applications such as stock price prediction, demand forecasting, and signal processing.
 The order of the model, denoted as (p, q), specifies the number of lagged terms used in the autoregressive and moving average components, where p represents the number of autoregressive terms and q represents the number of moving average terms.

 * **ARIMA (Autoregressive Integrated Moving Average):** ARIMA models are an extension of ARMA models that includes an additional integration term, which accounts for differencing in the time series data.
 Differencing is a technique used to make non-stationary time series stationary by removing trends and seasonality.
 By incorporating differencing into the model, ARIMA can handle more complex patterns and relationships in the data, making it particularly useful for time series data with missing values or outliers.

 * **Deep Learning Architectures for TS Analysis:** Among the many deep learning applications to time series data developed in the last years, Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) networks emerge as the two main architectures used in this field.
 These models are particularly suited for capturing complex temporal patterns in data, leading to highly accurate forecasts especially for non-linear data.

-* **Foundation Models for TS Analysis:** Recently, the rise of foundational models in various fields (notably NLP and Computer Vision) have brought interest in developing similar models and approaches in  time series analisys (e.g. [The Battle of time-series transforers](https://www.linkedin.com/pulse/ts-foundation-models-battle-time-series-vijay-ekambaram/)).
+* **Foundation Models for TS Analysis:** Recently, the rise of foundational models in various fields (notably NLP and Computer Vision) have brought interest in developing similar models and approaches in time series analysis (e.g. [The Battle of time-series transforers](https://www.linkedin.com/pulse/ts-foundation-models-battle-time-series-vijay-ekambaram/)).
 In this context, IBM Research has open-sourced Tiny Time Mixers, a class of models pre-trained on curated and diverse time series data that shows very good benchmark both on zero-shot inference and few-shot fine-tuning of the base model.

 When building a time series model, it's crucial to distinguish between two types of data: endogenous and exogenous variables.